 Gaile Lacy’s first involvement with the Disability Foundation community came in 2004 through the BC Mobility Opportunities Society and then she tried sailing through the Disabled Sailing Association.
-She has been a Board member for DSA and Tetra over the years.
+She has been a Board member for Adaptive Sailing Association of BC (ASABC) and Tetra Society of North America over the years.
 Currently, she is the Vice-Chair for ConnecTra.
 Gaile believes ConnecTra is an integral piece in the world of living with a disability with so many touchpoints to gain information and resources to help one live everyday life whether it’s for work or socially.

 After sixteen years in banking and consultancy, Nicolas pivoted his career by developing “Farmer’s Meal” – a meal production and delivery service of Mediterranean inspired dishes and delicacies.
 With a passion for cooking and industrial food background since childhood, it was an easy choice to make.
 Nicolas is a passionate advocate for disability awareness, having served as a member of several groups including HSBC Employee Recourse Group, Translink and the Burnaby Accessibility Group.
 His ultimate goal is to lead by example, inspire others and expand the outlook of diversity, accessibility and ability in the workplace.